 After the death has been registered, the Registrar may issue you with two documents free of charge:

 - A certificate for burial or cremation (known as the green form) for you to take to the funeral director so that the funeral can take place.
+If you already know which funeral director you will be using, the Registrar can arrange to email the green form to them on your behalf.
 In some circumstances this is issued by the coroner.

 - A certificate of registration of death (form BD8/344) for social security purposes.
 Please read the back of the form in your own time and if any of the information applies, complete it and return it to your local social security office.

 You may also need to purchase some death certificates.